PurdueNWP/M1_SU2023/Week3/project.md

 In this assignment, you will *run* a WRF simulation of the Jan 2016 Blizzard with a model already setup for you, then document some preliminary results using a [Quarto](https://quarto.org/) document like in Week 1.
 The goal is to visualize and compare the accumulated precipitation of the blizzard among the plots from *your* WRF simulation, and the provided Betts-Miller-Janjic WRF output.
 Then, we will render this Quarto file to generate a polished report.
 A Quarto (`qmd`) file  is available in `~/M1_SP2023/Week3`, named [`Assignment3_CU_WRF.qmd`](Assignment3_CU_WRF.qmd).

-Please follow this video to run the WRF simulation, then complete the exercise and upload your report in Word document to the Brightspace.
+Please follow this video (no audio) to run the WRF simulation, then complete the exercise and upload your report in Word document to the Brightspace.

  - [![Video: Prof. Orton Video Demo of Assignment 3](../images/Assignment3.png )](https://mediaspace.itap.purdue.edu/media/Prof.+Orton+Video+Demo+of+Assignment+3/1_9ymi4h97 "Assignment 3 Demo")